fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/liveperson-functions.md

 ---
-pagename: Custom Integration
+pagename: LivePerson Functions
 redirect_from:
   - custom-third-party-bots.html
   - bot-connectors-custom-third-party-bots.html
+  - third-party-bots-custom-integration.html
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Third-Party Bots
-permalink: third-party-bots-custom-integration.html
+permalink: third-party-bots-liveperson-functions.html
 indicator: both
 ---

 The following documentation outlines the configuration for a bot connector using LivePerson Functions.
 Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to Conversational Cloud.
-In order to achieve this, we will implement a LivePerson Functions **Custom Integration**.
+In order to achieve this, we will implement a LivePerson Functions **FaaS**.

 {: .important}
-As the Custom Integration feature uses [LivePerson Functions](https://developers.liveperson.com/liveperson-functions-overview.html), it's required to enable `FaaS Admin` permissions.
+As the LivePerson Functions Integration feature uses [LivePerson Functions](https://developers.liveperson.com/liveperson-functions-overview.html), it's required to enable `FaaS Admin` permissions.
 To be able to implement your own LivePerson Functions, you will also need to enable `FaaS Developer` permissions.
 Take a look at this [Getting Started Guide](function-as-a-service-getting-started.html) for more information on setting uo LivePerson Functions and its permissions.

 ### Bot Configuration